Unit 3 - Years 3 & 4

 Unit 3 Home Learning

-Here are some suggestions for home learning to complete with your child.
+In addition, here are some suggestions for home activities to supplement learning with your child.

 - Read every day.
 This can be either by yourself, or with a sibling or grown up.